notjsouza/notjsouza/README.md

 <br>

 <!-- Currently I am an [Role Title] in [Company] for [Details about role].-->
-My coursework this quarter consists of Probability, Graph Theory, and Linguistics.
+My coursework this quarter consists of Advanced Data Structures, Differential Equations, and Applied Linear Algebra.

 In the past, I've worked as: <br>
 - a Lead Instructor at Code Ninjas, teaching children the fundamentals of computer science.